google/go-cloud/internal/docs/design.md

         -   Otherwise, you can define a custom code in your API's concrete package.
 Your code should use a negative integer.

--   If your package already exposes an `ErrorAs` function to allow users to access provider-specific error types, there is no need to remove it at present.
-But you should direct users to `golang.org/x/xerrors.As` in your documentation.
-(This is likely to become `errors.As`, part of the standard library, as of Go 1.13.)
+-   For now, your package should expose an `ErrorAs` function to allow users to access provider-specific error types.
+We may review this choice if `golang.org/x/xerrors.As` becomes part of the standard library.

 -   Handle transient network errors.
 Retry logic is best handled as low in the stack as possible to avoid [cascading failure][].
 APIs should try to surface